wp-plugins/assets-manager/readme.txt

 You may need to reset the permalinks by going to Settings > Permalinks and pressing the "Save Changes" button.

-= Why would I want to diable a link? =
+= Why would I want to disable a link? =

 Let's say there is incorrect information in the file, or there is an updated version, now you can disable the link sent out, shared, published and send out a new one.